Documentation

 • Node names must be 12 characters or fewer.

-• Starting from GRNsight v2, the relationship type for a weighted network is required to be "pd". "pd" was chosen because it commonly means protein -> DNA (e.g. a regulatory transcription factor binding upstream of a target gene) in the systems biology community.
+• Starting in GRNsight v2, the relationship type for an unweighted GRN is required to be "pd". "pd" was chosen because it commonly means protein -> DNA (e.g. a regulatory transcription factor binding upstream of a target gene) in the systems biology community.
 A strict requirement for the relationship type was specified to expand upon SIF syntactic error checking capabilities.

 • Duplicate entries are ignored (as would occur if the same source-target pair was listed twice with two different relationship types).

-• GRNsight automatically detects whether the SIF file represents an unweighted or weighted network through the examination of the relationship type.
-The screenshots and descriptions below are four valid ways that an unweighted network can be specified as a SIF file, using the file Demo #3: Unweighted GRN" as an example.
+• GRNsight automatically detects whether the SIF file represents an unweighted or weighted GRN or PPI network through the examination of the relationship type.
+The screenshots and descriptions below are four valid ways that an unweighted GRN can be specified as a SIF file, using the file Demo #3: Unweighted GRN (21 genes, 31 edges)" as an example.
 (The screenshots display a tab-delimited text file as it would be displayed in Microsoft Excel.)
 Follow the link to download a sample SIF file.

 • In the first example below, each source node in the network is listed in the first column, the relationship type “pd” is listed in the second column, and the target node is listed in the third column.
 If a node has multiple target nodes, it is listed multiple times, one relationship per line.
 A node may regulate itself (for example, AFT1).
 Note that FHL1, GTS1, MSN1, and RPH1 do not have any target nodes, but are still listed as source nodes.
 While they can be listed, it is not necessary to do so, as is shown in the second example.